ryanmonsen/developer-docs/use-case-guides/servicenow-survey-event/README.md

 You will probably wish to restrict launch to only your own email at this time, for testing purposes.

 Once you have saved the Event, click back into it.
 You will see an **Event ID**.
-Copy this - we will be using it for testing purposes.
+Copy this - we will need it for future steps.

 ![event ID location](images/image_002.png)